chef/automate/components/automate-chef-io/content/docs/backup.md

 ## Storing Backups in a Single-file Archive for Airgapped Installations

-The backup directory (`/var/opt/chef-automate/backups` by default) contains both the timestamp-based directory (ie. `20180518010336`) for the configuration and the reporting data stored in the `automate-elasticsearch-data` directory.
-You will need to archive both of these in any offline backups you create.
+The backup directory contains both the timestamp-based directory for the configuration, and the reporting data stored in the `automate-elasticsearch-data` directory.
+You will need to archive both of these directory types in any offline backups you create.

+By default, the backup directory will be located at `/var/opt/chef-automate/backups`.
+A timestamp-based directory can be distinguished from the `automate-elasticsearch-data` directory by its file name format, such as `20180518010336`.

 ## Listing Backups